 All suitable for vegetarians.

-So, what are all these individual items and what can we expect from them in such a package?
+What are all these individual items and what can we expect from them in such a package?

 This Chinese mushroom is known to have potent immune enhancing properties and has even been noted to have anti-viral qualities.